ryrun/AQMidiKeyboard/README.md

 - Linux / Mac: `~/Documents/Bitwig Studio/Controller Scripts/`

 ## Transpose notes
-It just transpose the notes, so it should be in scale.
+It just transpose the notes, so white keys should be in selected scale.

 ![](screenshot1.png)